Asia / Tribal tattoos

 Currently, many of the Kochi nomadic communities move in large trucks in search of pasture for cattle.
 The women and children, together with the elderly, remain in the camps, while the young men move with the cattle.

-The nomadic and semi-nomadic camps of the Kochi tribe are characterized by their austere appearance.
+The nomadic and semi-nomadic camps of the Kochi people of Afghanistan are characterized by their austere appearance.
 They are made up of a group of long dark brown dyed cotton tents, as well as some rustic fences to enclose the goats and sheep at night.
 The Kochi women and girls are barely visible, as they usually carry out their activities very early in the morning and then spend a large part of the day inside the tents, sheltered from all prying eyes.

 Visit to a Kochi village during ethnographic trip to Afghanistan